Exercise During Pregnancy

 - Better neuromotor skills: Exercise during pregnancy can positively influence developing systems allowing for improved neuromotor development, leading to infants who are more adept at movement, and presumably more likely to be active, which may also potentially reduce childhood risk of obesity (8).

-- Better heart health: In research, the babies of moms who exercised regularly during pregnancy had lower fetal heart rate and increased heart rate variability (associated with cardiovascular fitness) which persisted after birth, suggesting a positive impact on cardiovascular health promotion and disease prevention (9).
+- Better heart health: In research, the babies of moms who exercised regularly during pregnancy had lower fetal heart rate and increased heart rate variability (associated with cardiovascular fitness) which persisted after birth, suggesting a positive impact on cardiovascular health (9).

 - Less body fat: Studies show that a mom’s activity levels during pregnancy are associated with decreased neonatal fat levels without significantly reducing the baby’s neonatal fat-free mass (10).